 Lindsley F. Kimball Research Institute (LFKRI) is the research branch of New York Blood Center.
 Since its establishment in 1964, LFKRI's research efforts have paved the way for new blood-related products, techniques and therapies.
 The Institute's commitment to ground-breaking research has resulted in numerous landmark patents and licenses.

-- Created a solvent detergent procedure that is now used to inactivate viruses in blood plasma.
-This breakthrough has had an immeasurable impact on blood safety around the world by drastically reducing the risk of hepatitis and HIV transmission through plasma transfusions.
-The methodology was patented and licensed nonexclusively to more than 80 manufacturers.
+- Pathogen Inactivation Technology: Created a solvent detergent procedure to inactivate viruses in blood plasm, thereby reducing the risk of hepatitis and HIV transmission through plasma transfusions.

-- Detailed epidemiological studies on the prevalence of HIV infection in New York City and currently participating in HIV vaccine trials.
+- HIV Epidemiology: Detailed epidemiological studies on the prevalence of HIV infection in New York City.

-- Molecularly characterized a number of clinically relevant red cell blood group antigens and established donor-recipient genotype matching approach for transfusion.
+- Blood Group Genomics: Molecularly characterized a number of clinically relevant red cell blood group antigens and established donor-recipient genotype matching approach for transfusion.

-LFKRI Continues at the Forefront of Health-Related Research
+LFKRI Continues at the Forefront of Blood Disease Research

-- Developing new vaccines and prevention strategies against infectious diseases
+- Infectious Disease: Discovering new vaccines and prevention strategies against infectious diseases

-- Defining the utility of stem cells in transplantation and regenerative medicine
+- Cell Therapy: Defining the utility of stem cells in transplantation and regenerative medicine